Cyberbullying and Social Media

 What is Cyberbullying?

-Bullying, according to the Merriam Webster Dictionary, is aggressive behavior that seeks to control or harm others.
+Bullying is aggressive behavior that seeks to control or harm others: Cyberbullying is just bullying that happens electronically.

-- Bullying is characterized by the repetition of the abusive behavior- the harassment has to have happened more than once or have the potential to happen again in order to be considered bullying.
+- Bullying is characterized by the repetition of the abusive behavior—the harassment happens more than once or has the potential to happen again in order to be considered bullying.

 Where Does Cyberbullying Take Place?

 Cyberbullying takes place across virtually every social media platform.
-Facebook, with its 1,000,000,000+ active users, is unsurprisingly the most common social media network used by bullies.
+Facebook, with its 1.74 billion active users, is unsurprisingly the most common social media network used by bullies.
 The age requirement for the site is 13, yet a staggering 5,000,000+ accounts are owned by users under the age of 10.
 The age restriction is rarely enforced.
-Many argue that children so young are not socially or emotionally mature enough to appreciate the consequences of what they post online or send to others via private messenger.
+Many argue that young children are not socially or emotionally mature enough to appreciate the consequences of what they post online or send to others via private messenger.

-- 94% of young people who have access to mobile internet use it on a daily basis
+- 94% of young people who have access to mobile internet use social media on a daily basis.

-- 71% of young people report to have multiple social media accounts
+- 71% of young people report having multiple social media accounts.

 -Emotional issues (i.e anxiety, depression)